 Despite the challenges facing biofuels, algae based fuel could be the answer to all of the above problems.
 Third generation biofuels make use of algae and then refine it in order to produce diesel fuel.
 However, what really makes this generation stand out is that algae can be genetically engineered.
 Scientists can manipulate algae to produce all sorts of products like ethanol and butanol.

-All three of these avenues don’t result in loss of farmland or massive ecological damage.
-That being said, third generation biofuels remain in their infancy.
+None of these three avenues result in loss of farmland or massive ecological damage.
+That being said, third-generation biofuels remain in their infancy.
 Back in 2013, Exxon Mobile estimated that algae-based biofuels will not be viable for 25 years.
-Yet, chances are that with the intensive research a breakthrough will come earlier than expected.
+Yet, chances are that with intensive research a breakthrough will likely come earlier than expected.